dtk/dtk-docs-v1/_getting-started/quickstart.md

     --version - Display the program version

 COMMANDS
-    help    - Shows a list of commands or help for one command module  - Subcommands for interacting with DTK modules service - Subcommands for creating and interacting with DTK service instances
+    account - Subcommands for interacting with current Account help    - Shows a list of commands or help for one command module  - Subcommands for interacting with DTK modules service - Subcommands for creating and interacting with DTK service instances